Highlight Cells That Contain Text from a List in Excel (7 Easy Ways)

 Apply Simple Formula and Drop Down List to Highlight Cells from a List

-• Consequently, the New Formatting Rule dialog will appear.
-After that, choose the Rule Type: Use a formula to determine which cells to format.
-Type the below formula in the field: Format values where this formula is true.
-Click on the Format button and select the highlight color from the Fill tab.
+• The New Formatting Rule dialog will appear.
+Choose the Rule Type: Use a formula to determine which cells to format.

 =$B5=$D$5

-• Click OK > OK to close the dialog boxes.
+• Click OK twice to close the dialog boxes.

 Apply Simple Formula and Drop Down List to Highlight Cells from a List

-• As a result, cells containing fruits from the drop-down list are highlighted.
+• Cells containing fruits from the drop-down list are highlighted.

-• This method works dynamically, which means if you change the fruit name from the drop-down list the highlighted cells change accordingly.
+• If you change the fruit name from the drop-down, the highlighted cells change accordingly.

 Steps:

-• First, create the drop-down list from some fruit names in Cell D5.
+• Create the drop-down list from some fruit names in Cell D5.

 Excel ISNUMBER and FIND Functions to Highlight Cells from a List